 To the west are the North Carolina Mountains which offer many opportunities for hiking and camping throughout the Great Smoky Mountains National Park, and the Cherokee, Pisgah and Nantahala National Forests.
 Warm weather features whitewater rafting, while cold weather brings snowboarding and skiing.
 Historic Asheville, tucked in the Blue Ridge Mountains, offers scenic, cultural and historic experiences, elegant cuisine, as well as the renowned Biltmore Estate with its garden and winery, and the famous Grove Park Inn resort and spa.

 Even closer, just east of the Triangle, North Carolina offers some of the most beautiful beaches on the entire eastern seaboard.
 Wilmington offers a unique beach experience with the historic downtown, the beautiful Cape Fear beaches, an abundance of watersports, and excellent angling opportunities.
 Drive north along the coast and the Outer Banks and the pristine Cape Hatteras National Seashore will offer a quiet alternative to the busy beach towns both north and south of the Carolinas.

-Below is a slide show of just some of the activities our residents enjoy.
+Above is a slide show of just some of the activities our residents enjoy.